Showing posts with label Bellingrath. Show all posts

 We went to the Gulf Coast Emporium Science Museum and IMAX Dome Theater in Mobile, Alabama.

-My husband was trying to get a park when someone backed into the front of our LS Satun.
+My husband was trying to get into a parking spot when someone backed into the front of our LS Satun.

-The accident broke out the passenger headlight and bent the hood.
+The accident broke out the passenger's headlight and bent the hood.

-We exchanged insurance information, we then went to the Gulf Coast Emporium Science Museum where we explored the 100 hands-on science exhibits.
+We exchanged insurance information, then went to the Gulf Coast Emporium Science Museum, where we explored 100 hands-on science exhibits.

-In Mobile Bay, large ships were coming in for the Tall Ship Parade that will be happening on July 4, 2002, later that evening.
+In Mobile Bay, large ships were arriving for the Tall Ship Parade, scheduled for July 4, 2002, later that evening.

-Please note that Sail Mobile, part of the tall ship's program, is one of the most popular events.
+Please note that Sail Mobile, part of the tall ship program, is one of the most popular events.

-Mobile’s Sail Mobile program plans to display approximately 30 ships which will include 5 to 6 class-A ships and 10 to 12 class-B ships over a five-day period from July 3 to 7, 2002.
+Mobile's Sail Mobile program plans to display approximately 30 ships, including 5 to 6 class-A vessels and 10 to 12 class-B ships, over five days from July 3 to 7, 2002.

-We rode back to Luxury RV Park, we sat on a picnic table where we watched the Fourth of July fireworks show that was coming off the Gulf Shore Beach, we were just a few blocks from the beach.
+We rode back to Luxury RV Park, sat on a picnic table, and watched the Fourth of July fireworks show over the Gulf Shore Beach.
+We were just a few blocks from the beach.

 While staying in the park, we enjoyed the swimming pool and riding our bikes to the beach.